thlorenz/dotfiles/tmux/plugins/tpm/docs/how_to_create_plugin.md

 ### 6. publish the plugin

-When everything is ready, push the plugin to an online git repository, preferably Github.
+When everything is ready, push the plugin to an online git repository, preferably GitHub.

 Other users can install your plugin by just adding plugin git URL to the `@plugin` list in their `.tmux.conf`.

-If the plugin is on Github, your users will be able to use the shorthand of `github_username/repository`.
+If the plugin is on GitHub, your users will be able to use the shorthand of `github_username/repository`.

 ### Conclusion

 Hopefully, that was easy.
 As you can see, it's mostly shell scripting.

-You can use other scripting languages (ruby, phyton etc) but plain old shell is preferred because of portability.
+You can use other scripting languages (ruby, python etc) but plain old shell is preferred because of portability.